ExistensialReset/flowmosr/README.md

 ## A different way of living is actually possible

-## A blueprint for a life where no one has to earn the right to exist
+## A simple blueprint for a life where no one has to earn the right to exist

-## This is not a theory of the future.
+## This is not a theory of the future

-## It is something small you can try right now
+### It is something small you can try right now

 ---